- Master degree in Film and Television Fiction. Production, Screenplay and Direction

 - DFR master degree in Film and Television Fiction.
 Screenplay, Production and Direction 2012-2013

 - Survey of student satisfaction with online education

-- Report on results of student survey on online academic activity and COVID-19
+- Report result of the student form on online academic activity and COVID-19

-- Blanquerna School of Communication and International Relations bachelor and master degrees student participation and satisfaction
+- Blanquerna School of Communication and International Relations bachelor's and master's degrees student participation and satisfaction

 - Survey of student satisfaction with School services 2019